Eschatologue/CM_wiki/docs/equipment/weapon/weapon-firearm.md

 As the name suggest, firearms augmentations are only eligible to firearms that met the prerequisites.
 To make an augmentation to a firearms you few things:

+***Tools.*** You need to have a Gunsmith's Tool to make modification with your Firearms.

-1. **Proficiency:** You need to be Proficient at a Firearms you want to Augment, you also need to have and proficient with Tinker Tools.
+***Proficiency.*** You need to be Proficient at a Firearms you want to Augment, you also need to have and proficient with Gunsmith's Tool.

-2. **Time:** Augmenting a firearm takes time and can be usually be done as part of a Long Rest or you dedicate your time to augment said firearm during a Short Rest.
+***Time.*** Augmenting a firearm takes time and can be usually be done as part of a Long Rest or you dedicate your time to Augment said firearm during a Short Rest.

-3. **Silvers:** Adding a new augmentation to a firearm costs silvers, this cost represents the materials you need to acquire to make said augmentations to that one specific firearms types, once you make that augmentation, you always has it on you and don't need to expend additional silver to make a new one
+***Money.*** Adding a new augmentation to a firearm costs money, this cost represents the materials you need to acquire to make said augmentations to that one specific firearms types, once you make that augmentation, you always has it on you and don't need to expend additional money to make a new one.

 #### Scope